heroiclabs/nakama/docs/SATORI_INTEGRATION.md

 > cluster had stale `ADMIN_*` / `SATORI_*` env vars set.
 New diagnostic RPC
 > `analytics_creds_check` returns fingerprints of the values the running pod is
 > actually using.
+>
+> **v3.1 patch note (same session):** The dashboard frontend hardcoded
+> `serverKey: 'defaultkey'`, but prod Nakama runs with `--runtime.http_key`
+> sourced from k8s Secret `nakama-secret/http_key` (a non-default value).
+The
+> mismatch caused Nakama's HTTP layer to return `401 "HTTP key invalid"` before
+> our `admin_login` JS even ran — the dashboard rendered that as a generic
+> "Invalid credentials" toast, making it look like a bad password. **Fix:**
+> CodeBuild's `pre_build` phase now reads the real http_key from the secret
+> and sed-replaces the placeholder in `web/analytics-dashboard/index.html`
+> before docker build.
+The Dockerfile then overlays the patched file onto
+> `console/ui/dist/analytics.html` (which `//go:embed`'s into the binary), so
+> the served dashboard always uses the cluster's actual key — automatically,
+> with zero kubectl on the developer's side.

 This is the runbook for getting analytics flowing to **both** dashboards: